A proposed deal on climate cash at UN summit highlights split between rich and poor nations

 The amount in any deal reached at COP negotiations — often considered a "core" — will then be mobilized or leveraged for greater climate spending.
 But much of that means loans for countries drowning in debt.

-Singh said the proposed sum — which includes loans and lacks a commitment to grant-based finance — adds “insult to injury.”

-Iskander Erzini Vernoit, director of Moroccan climate think-tank Imal Initiative for Climate and Development, said “the EU and the U.S. and other developed countries cannot claim to be committed to the Paris Agreement while putting forward such amounts” of money.
+Iskander Erzini Vernoit, director of Moroccan climate think-tank Imal Initiative for Climate and Development, said “the EU and the U.S. and other developed countries cannot claim to be committed to the Paris Agreement while putting forward such amounts."

 Countries reached the Paris Agreement in 2015, pledging to keep warming below 1.5 degrees Celsius (2.7 Fahrenheit) since pre-industrial times.
 The world is now at 1.3 degrees Celsius (2.3 degrees Fahrenheit), according to the U.N.